goudham-b/bimmer-bot/README.md

 KNOWN ISSUES & IMPROVEMENTS:
  - Running on docker giving response as full string instead of streaming word by word.
  - Socket connection can be handled in a better way.
- - TASK 3 reponse can be fed to chat bot to give its opinion.
  - Chat history is not implemented fully.